dreamportdev/Osdev-Notes/Memory_Management/Heap_Allocation.md

 * the allocated size
 * the status (free or used)

-At this poin our new heap allocation will looks like:
+At this point our new heap allocation will looks like:

 | 0000 | 0001 | 0002 | 0003  |  0004 | ... |  0011 | 0011 | 0013 | ... | 00100 |
 |------|------|------|-------|-------|-----|-------|------|------|-----|-------|
 |  2   |  U   |  X   |   7   |   U   | ... |   X   | cur  |      | ... |       |